timlst/netsimlan.vim/README.md

 ### Installing

 This should be compatible with Pathogen and all basic vim plugin managers that match include its functionality.
+NetSimLan does not provide any file type by default, so _nsl_ and _nslc_ files are highlighted.

 ## Authors